SeiryuZ/HemeWeb/proposal/README.md

 The HemeWeb development will take most of the time during the project execution period.
-It will consists of preparation for HemeWEb development and the devlopment itself.
-For the preparation, I have alloted a considerable duration to make sure I get it right.
+It will consists of preparation for HemeWEb and the development itself.
+For the preparation, I have allotted a considerable duration to make sure I get it right.
 The preparation involve mostly about configuring HemeLB core clusters that will be used by HemeWeb.
 Then, HemeWeb will be developed after the preparation is done.
 I will divide the HemeWeb development time into 3 possible iterations which reflects a deliverable prototype at each steps.
 The first one focus on the HemeLB simulation part, second on geometry generation, and lastly the post-processing or domain definition